BinTianqi/OwnDroidDocs/docs/UserManager.md

 Start user session message: this message will show when you switch to other user

 End user session message: this message will show when you switch to system user

+The message should be limited to a short statement or it may be truncated.